 - Use a form to poke holes into the bottom and sides of the dough.
 Bake in the preheated oven for 5-7 minutes, removing it BEFORE the crust is browned.
 Then, remove the crust from the oven and set aside, leaving the oven on. ***See Note

 - Heat a large skillet with ½ tablespoon of butter over medium heat.
 Once the butter is melted add the turnips and mushrooms.
 Stir to combine, then cover the skillet and continue cooking until the turnips have softened, stirring every couple of minutes.

 - Remove the lid and add the chicken broth, cream cheese, heavy whipping cream, and all of the seasonings except the salt.
 Increase heat to medium-high and bring the mixture to a low boil.
 Then, reduce heat to medium-low and allow the mixture to simmer until the liquid has reduced by half and is slightly thickened.
 Stir frequently throughout this process.

-- Once the liquid has reduced, remove from the heat and add ¼ teaspoon of xanthan gum.
+- Once the liquid has reduced, remove it from the heat and add ¼ teaspoon of xanthan gum.
 Stir in the xanthan gum and allow it to sit for a few minutes.
 The liquid should be the consistency of gravy.
 Add an additional ¼ teaspoon if the sauce is still too thin.
 If your sauce is too thick, add additional heavy cream.
 Be very careful to add the xanthan gum slowly, as too much will make the sauce slimy.

 - Stir in the cooked and cubed chicken, and the peas and carrots.
 Then add the salt to taste.
 Stir to combine.